HVAC Schools in Long Island, NY – Degrees & Certifications

 HVAC Certification & Licensing in Long Island, NY

-Prior to working in the industry, aspiring HVAC workers must first obtain the necessary certification and licensure as required by law.
+Before working in the industry, aspiring HVAC workers must first obtain the necessary certification and licensure as required by law.
 First, all workers who handle environmentally sensitive refrigerants must possess EPA Section 608 certification.
 This certification is split into four different types: type 1 (small appliances), type 2 (high-pressure appliances), type 3 (low-pressure appliances), and type 4 (universal).
-Many HVAC/R programs ensure that graduates are fully prepared to sit for these certifying examinations.
+Many HVAC-R programs ensure that graduates are fully prepared to sit for these certifying examinations.

 Furthermore, other national organizations offer skill-based, employment-ready certifications.
 The following includes a short breakdown of some of these entities, along with sample certifications: